BIPO-AISG-SMU/demand-forecasting/docs/initial-deployment/2-setup.md

 ### 2.2.
 OS Binary Installation

-The following binaries are installed (with its dependencies) to facilitate the execution of basic network troubleshooting and docker daemon execution.
+The following binaries are installed (with its dependencies) to facilitate the execution of basic network troubleshooting and Docker daemon execution.
 Installation is done using `apt-install.sh`, executed with the following command with superuser rights.

 ```
 $ bash apt-install.sh